aditya278/TheHackingSchool/no-npm-challenge/day-2/readme.md

-4. To create SSL Keys (paste this in shell): openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
+4. To create SSL Keys (paste this in shell): openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem Create a https folder and save those key and certificate there

 #### Day 2 Summary :
 - Implemented algorithm to Design a Router and Router Handlers (Usually Express Router automatically does this)